joelparkerhenderson/statement-of-work/README.md

 Describe any security requirements and policies that the Contractor will need to meet in advance of Contract Award, and how the Contractor will need to demonstrate compliance.

-The following language might be used:
+Example language:

 * It is a condition that, prior to performance of any obligation under any contract, the Contractor and sub-contractors and their employees assigned to the performance of such contract will be cleared by the federal government at the Reliability level.

 ### Insurance requirements

-Describes any kind of insurance that Client or Contractor may need, such as bonding, on-time completion guarantors, etc.
+Describe any insurance that Client or Contractor may need, or want, or provide, such as bonding, on-time completion guarantors, etc.

-### Travel and Living Expenses

-If travel is required, the estimated amount will be specified.
+Include any understandings about insurance, such as industry practices, peer practices, policy coverages, etc.

+### Expense requirements

+Estimate any expenses and their costs, such as travel expenses, living expenses, materials expenses, etc.

+Include any understandings about expenses, such as limitations, restrictions, guidances, policies, etc.

-## Scheduling
+## Schedule

 ### Expected start date and completion date

-Identifies the period in which the work is to be completed.
-More details are provided in the section of the SOW which identifies the specific schedule which will be required for completion of the work.
+Identify the period in which the work is to be performed.

+More details are provided in the section of the SOW which identify the specific schedule which will be required for completion of the work.

-The following language might be used:
+Example language:

-* The services of the Contractor will be required for a period of approximately (weeks, months or years) commencing on or about (day, month, year).
-The expected completion date of this project is (day, month, year).
+* The services of the Contractor will be required for a period of approximately (weeks, months or years), commencing on or about (day, month, year), and with expected completion on or about (day, month, year).

-This may also specify allowable time for projects such as number of hours that can be billed per week or month.
+This section may also specify allowable time for work, such as number of hours that can be billed per day, week, month, etc.

-### Schedule, estimated level of effort, and work breakdown structure (WBS)
+### Schedule

 To be determined.
+This section uses the work breakdown structure (WBS) above.

 ### Required resources or types of roles to be performed

-Provides a brief description of the roles to be performed by the Contractor's resources, if applicable and the specific expertise or minimum requirements for each role.
+Provide a brief description of the roles to be performed by the Contractor's resources, if applicable and the specific expertise or minimum requirements for each role.

-The following language might be used:
+Example language:

 * Current Licence from a particular regulatory body.

 * Member in good standing with an industry organization.

-### Applicable Documents
+### Applicable documents

-Appends any relevant background documents, drawings, specifications, samples or information which will be important to demonstrate what, how and when the work will need to be completed.
+Append any relevant background documents, drawings, specifications, samples or information which will be important to demonstrate what, how and when the work will need to be completed.

-### Wordbook of relevant terms, acronyms, and glossaries
+### Wordbook

-Provides an explanation of any relevant terms, acronyms or wording used in the body of the SOW.

-The following language might be used:
+Explain relevant terminology.
+Provide any reference wordbooks, glossaries, dictionaries, etc.

+Include any intialisms, acronyms, and specialized wording revelant to the work, the organization, and the industry.

+We recommend creating a file named "wordbook" that contains this information, then continuously improving this file.

+Example language:

-* SOW - Statement of Work
+* SOW: Statement of Work

-* MSA - Master Service Agreement
+* OKR: Objective and Key Result

-* WBS - Work Breakdown Structure
+* WBS: Work Breakdown Structure
-* HTML - Hyper Text Markup Language

-### Sign-off for proposed resource
+### Sign-off

 The following phrase will appear at the end of each Statement of Work:

-NOTE: Before signing the Statement of Work, if you have any questions or concerns, please call the Project Authority indicated above to negotiate any issues.
+NOTE: Before signing the Statement of Work, if you have any questions or concerns, please call the Work Authority indicated above to negotiate any issues.

 If you agree to the requirements of this Statement of Work, please sign and date the document which will be accepted as your proposal by Client, and return to my attention.